 Sam has around ten years’ experience applying scientific programming techniques towards quantitative data-driven applications.
 He has a broad toolbox of problem-solving skills featuring data analysis and visualisation in programming languages such as Python, and software design targeting a range of platforms.

 Maria has over 20 years’ experience in climate science research and management.
 She specialises in knowledge innovation, high level stakeholder engagement and capacity building.
-Within the IEA. she leads the SECTEUR project which is working with private and public sector organisations across Europe to understand their requirements for climate data to deliver better-tailored information for different market sectors including insurance, agriculture, tourism and infrastructure.
+Within the IEA. she lead the Copernicus Climate Change Services SECTEUR project, working with private and public sector organisations across Europe to understand their requirements for climate data to deliver better-tailored information for different market sectors including insurance, agriculture, tourism and infrastructure.

 Maria started her career as a climate scientist at the Met Office.
 She has also spent time as a Senior Climate Advisor for the UK Government and on the Intergovernmental Panel on Climate Change working on the production of international scientific assessments.
 For the latter role she is a co-recipient of the Nobel Peace Prize awarded to the IPCC in 2007.
 Maria has a degree in Physics, an MSc in Meteorology and a PhD in Climate Modelling.